mwibrow/vlnm/docs/source/plotting.rst

 Vowel Plots
 ===========

-It is hoped that in the future |vlnm| will provide a dedicated API for producing vowel plots in Python simply and easily.
-Until then, the following sections describe a series of 'recipies' for producing and customising various types of vowel plots using |matplotlib|.
+|vlnm| provides some convenience methods for creating
+some of the common vowel plots seen in the literature.
+However, it is a very thin wrapper around the |matplotlib| plotting library, making more advance customization of vowel plots possible.

 .. plot::